Skip to content ↓

 • To explore and share a range of different books independently and with adults or peers

-• To explore making marks with different media and begin to draw freely with a range of resources
+• To explore making marks with different media and to draw freely with a range of resources beginning to give meaning to their marks.

-• To engage in daily phase 1 phonics activities focussing on rhythm, rhyme and instrumental sounds.
+• To engage in daily phase 1 phonics activities focussing on voice sounds and environmental sounds.

 Our Maths focus for this term will be...